 Migraine Diagnosis: Where does that Lead you?

 Your migraine diagnosis may be new, but the disease is not.
 Millions of people are diagnosed with migraine and every case is different.
 So what’s your diagnosis?
 What’s my diagnosis?
-What does it mean to be diagnosed and how does that help?
+What does it mean to be diagnosed with migraine and how does that help?
 Here’s my non-medical opinion.
+See a doctor for medical advice.

 Migraine is a Spectrum Disorder

-I have a Master’s degree in special education.
+As an intervention specialist and someone who has worked with people with cognitive disorders I relate.
 It has been really helpful in understanding how the brain works, fails, and where diagnosis and treatment can lead.
-I think an example that I can best use to describe the migraine spectrum is comparing Autism to Migraine.
+I think an example that I can best use to describe the migraine spectrum is comparing it to Autism.

-Recently, I have seen my neurologist for many years and I decided to ask her what my migraine diagnosis was.
-I knew the answer was a Chronic Migraine sufferer with neck and shoulder issues caused by migraines which are called Torticollis.
+I have seen my neurologist for many years and I decided to ask her what my migraine diagnosis was.
+I knew the answer was a chronic migraine.
 In the beginning, it was important to be diagnosed with something.
 It gave me great relief that I, indeed, was sick and not making it up to issues as I was led to believe by so many.
 With my diagnosis, I felt vindicated and believed since I was diagnosed, I would be cured.
 Years and years later, I know better.
 My diagnosis is no longer as important as my journey.
 I have been through so many medications, therapies, and procedures that I’m not as concerned about my diagnosis versus my treatment now.

 So why ask about my diagnosis?
-Like I said, in the beginning, it was huge!
-It provided me a starting point and that is what seems to be the best place to start.
+As I said, in the beginning, it was huge!
+It provided me with a starting point and that is what seems to be the best place to start.
 Just like people diagnosed with Autism, it’s only the beginning and an idea of where, to begin with, therapies, tests, treatments, and more.
 It puts me into a category that I need to find where I fit.
-I no longer go to my neurologist to look for a cure.
-I don’t think she is going to hand me a script for a pill that will make my disease go away.
+I no longer go to my neurologist to look for a cure or think she is going to hand me a script for a pill that will make my disease go away.
 I was stuck in this mindset for years!

 I now know it takes work!
 Just like in teaching, I know I can help at school but work needs to be done at home.
 They can’t come to me to solve their shortcomings like I can’t expect my doctor to help me without putting in the work myself.
 My diagnosis has become the place I started and the road that I have traveled to.